Entertainment News Roundup: K-pop supergroup BTS meets Biden, speaks at White House; Warner Bros chairman to step down, MGM studio chiefs to take over and more | Entertainment

 A Jamaican legislator is asking the country's parliament to name reggae legend Bob Marley a national hero, an effort that comes amid rising nationalism in English-speaking Caribbean countries that are distancing themselves from their colonial past.
 The proposal by lawmaker Lisa Hanna would make the iconic singer a national hero, a title already held by seven Jamaicans including Black nationalist leader Marcus Garvey and the nation's first prime minister Alexander Bustamante.

-A lawyer for a woman who says she was assaulted by Bill Cosby when she was a teenager in the mid-1970s told a jury on Wednesday the comedian has a sense of entitlement and invincibility, as opening statements kicked off in the civil case.
-The woman, Judy Huth, sued Cosby in 2014, alleging that he brought her to the Playboy Mansion and forced her to perform a sex act around 1974, when she was 15 years old.
-She is seeking unspecified damages for sexual battery and emotional distress.

-U.S. jury mostly sides with Depp in defamation fight with ex-wife Heard

-A Virginia jury on Wednesday ruled that actor Amber Heard defamed ex-husband Johnny Depp in a widely watched six-week trial that featured graphic testimony detailing the former Hollywood couple's soured relationship.
-While the seven-person jury also ruled in favor of Heard on one count in her countersuit against Depp, the "Pirates of the Caribbean" film star depicted the decision as a vindication, and his former wife said it was "a disappointment."
+Actor Johnny Depp won more than $10 million in damages on Wednesday, achieving a near-total victory in a defamation suit against ex-wife Amber Heard to cap a six-week trial featuring graphic testimony about the stars' soured relationship.
+A seven-person jury in Virginia also ruled for Heard on one counterclaim against Depp.
+The "Pirates of the Caribbean" film star depicted the decision as a vindication, and his former wife said it was "a disappointment."

 U.S. Cinemark's movie plan draws a million subscribers